 Surgery – Castration, Spaying, and Declawing

-- Surgery for your cat can be done any time close to 6 months of age.
+- Surgery for your cat can be done any time after 5 to 6 months of age.
 Spaying before the first heat cycle in females drastically reduces incidence of mammary cancer and unwanted pregnancy, and neutering males will prevent behaviors such as urinary spraying from developing.

 - Declawing can be done at the same time as castration or spaying.
 We use a laser machine to declaw the cats.
 The laser has many benefits including: less bleeding, less swelling, less risk of infection, and, most importantly less pain.

 Flea and Tick Preventative